 This memo provides guidance for child care, youth camp, Birth to Three and home visiting providers regarding precautions that are taken once individuals are fully vaccinated.
 Providers were eligible for priority access to vaccines as of March 1, 2021.
-The Centers for Disease Control states that people are considered fully vaccinated for COVID-19 more than 2 weeks after they have received the second dose in a 2-dose series (Pfizer-BioNTech or Moderna), or more than 2 weeks after they have received a single-dose vaccine (Johnson and Johnson (J&J)/Janssen).
+The Centers for Disease Control states that people are considered fully vaccinated for COVID-19 more than 2 weeks after they have received the second dose in a 2-dose series (Pfizer-BioNTech or Moderna), or more than 2 weeks after they have received a single-dose vaccine (Johnson and Johnson (J&J)/Janssen).1

-The CDC's Interim Public Health Recommendations for Fully Vaccinated People advises that these individuals may:
+The CDC's Interim Public Health Recommendations for Fully Vaccinated People advises that these individuals may adapt their behaviors according to the Choosing Safer Activities infographic.